The Parables of the Mustard Seed and Yeast

 Matthew 13:31–33; Mark 4:30–32; Luke 13:18–21

 In Matthew’s gospel, Jesus tells eight back-to-back parables.
 The first four were told to large crowds: the parables of the Sower, Seed, and Soil; the Weeds; the Mustard Seed; and the Yeast.
 He then left the crowd and went into a house to speak privately to his disciples, wherein he explained the Parable of the Weeds before telling them these four additional ones: the parables of the Hidden Treasure; the Valuable Pearl; the Fishing Net; and the Household Treasures.
-Mark and Luke also reiterate the Parables of the Mustard Seed and/or the Yeast parables.
-In every one, Jesus used genuine settings, characters, and ideas that applied familiarly to his listeners, so that he could easily reveal to them God’s loving aims, endeavors, and plans.
-This combination of back-to-back parables is found only in Matthew’s gospel.
+Mark and Luke reiterate the Parables of the Mustard Seed and/or the Yeast parables.
+In each, Jesus used genuine settings, characters, and ideas that applied familiarly to his listeners, easily revealing to them God’s loving aims, endeavors, and plans.
+This back-to-back parables combination is found only in Matthew’s gospel.

 In addition to his first four agriculture parables, Jesus included four well-known parables about vineyards, seeds, and trees: Parable of the Workers in the Vineyard, Parable of the Growing Seed, Parable of the Budding Fig Tree, and Parable of the Barren Fig Tree.